-With an energy-saving design and the EXPEED 4 processor at the core of its design, the d750 enables you to shoot an impressive 1200 images per charge.
+With an energy-saving design and the EXPEED 4 processor at the core of its design, the Nikon D750 enables you to shoot an impressive 1200 images per charge.
 This high-speed image processor also enables continuous shooting at a rate of approximately 6.5 frames per second to deliver accurate and fast shots.
-Wheter you're shooting a portrait in natural light or wide open landscapes, the Nikon D750 delivers sharp detail, vivid colour, true blacks and natural skin tones.
+Whether you're shooting a portrait in natural light or wide open landscapes, the D750 delivers sharp detail, vivid colour, true blacks and natural skin tones.
 You'll love the results - even in dim light.

 Faster, more accurate focus acquisition is made possible with a 51-point AF system.
 You can accurately track moving subjects and achieve focus in low light levels.
-No matter what you’re shooting and what lighting conditions you’re dealing with, you’ll be able to capture it with accuracy and speed.
+No matter what you’re shooting and what lighting conditions you’re dealing with, the Nikon D750 will allow you to capture it with accuracy and speed.

 Offering frame rates up to 60 frames per second, the full high-definition 1080p video recording delivers outstanding film reels.
 Full manual control is available over shutter speed, aperture and ISO settings, along with auto settings and power aperture modes so you can have the control you want.
 Record and monitor external audio with stereo inputs and outputs.